GSA/digitalgov.gov/content/posts/2016-08-23-what-is-citizen-science-a-recent-webinar-explores-how-the-federal-government-engages-the-public-via-crowdsourcing.md

 ---
+url: /2016/08/23/what-is-citizen-science-a-recent-webinar-explores-how-the-federal-government-engages-the-public-via-crowdsourcing/
 date: 2016-08-23 1:00:33 -0400
-title: 'What is Citizen Science?&nbsp;A Recent Webinar Explores How the Federal Government Engages the Public via Crowdsourcing'
+title: What is Citizen Science?
+A Recent Webinar Explores How the Federal Government Engages the Public via Crowdsourcing
-summary: 'From the National Park Service&nbsp;(NPS) to the Centers for Disease Control and Prevention (CDC), the use of citizen science has become a prominent factor in the science community and a critical tool for the federal government.'
+summary: 'From the National Park Service&nbsp;(NPS) to the Centers for Disease Control and Prevention (CDC), the use of citizen science has become a prominent factor in the science community and a critical tool for the federal government. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-330-CitizenSciencegov-hompeage.jpg&quot; alt=&quot;Screen capture of Citizenscience.gov, an official government website designed to accelerate the use of crowdsourcing and citizen'
-authors: [zohaa-ahmad]
+authors:
+  - zohaa-ahmad
 categories:
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
 tag:
   - CDC
   - Centers for Disease Control and Prevention